Best Customer Satisfaction Metric: CSAT vs NPS vs CES

 • Promoters (9 or a 10).

 They showcase extreme brand loyalty.
-They are more likely to talk about the positive brand experience with their friends and peers.
+They are more likely to talk about the positive brand experience.

 • Detractors (0 to 6).

-These are unhappy customers who can damage your online reputation.
-Detractors may have had a repeated bad experience with the organisation.
+These are unhappy customers who can damage your brand reputation.
+Detractors may have had a repeated bad experience with the brand.

-The NPS score is based on a scale of -100 to 100.
-This is the formula.
+The NPS score is from -100 to 100.
+The formula is as follows:

-Percentage of promoters – percentage of detractors = the NPS results.
+NPS results = Percentage of promoters – percentage of detractors.

-For example, if you have 60% promoters and 10% detractors, your NPS would be 50.
+For example, if you have 60% promoters and 10% detractors, your NPS will be 50%.

 Net promoter score formula